Skip to content

 #The Bois Loop

 Short and hypnotic.
-The pronunciation of “Bois” shifts noticeably after about the fifth repetition because the TTS engine tries to find a consistent cadence and fails spectacularly each time it starts over, creating an almost musical loop effect that gets stuck in your head for hours.
+The pronunciation of “Bois” shifts after about the fifth repetition because the engine keeps trying to lock onto a steady cadence and missing, which produces an oddly musical loop that gets stuck in your head for hours.

 /tts Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.
 Bois.